 The contest is open to any interested person, of all ages.
 Entries will be judged based on originality, creativity, and how well the submission addresses this year’s contest theme.
 You must be a resident of the United States to enter.

 What should my artwork include?

-Your artwork should focus on the art contest theme “Prehistoric Life from our National Parks and Monuments.”
-It can be one or more fossil representative, prehistoric organism, and/or prehistoric scene from one or more National Park Service sites but the artwork must include the name of the parks or monuments they come from.
-We would also like know why you chose that particular fossil and park as your subject in the statement you provide in the registration form.
+Your artwork should focus on the art contest theme “The Age of Mammals in our National Parks and Monuments”.
+It can include one or more fossil representative, prehistoric organism, and/or prehistoric scene from one or more National Park Service sites but the artwork must include the name of the parks or monuments they come from.
+We would also like to know why you chose that particular fossil and park as your subject in the statement you provide in the registration form.

 The artwork can be in the form of a photograph (black & white or color), a painting, a drawing, or a sketch.
-All artwork must be 2D and flat or digital.
+All artwork must be 2D and flat.

 Questions to help you get started...

 Where is the closest National Park or Monument near me?
 Does it have fossils?
 What is my favorite Cenozoic fossil or prehistoric creature?
 Can we find it at a National Park Service site?
 Do I want to focus on one type of fossil or show many?
 Do I have a favorite geologic age?

 All artwork should be able to fit inside a 13"x 17" envelope or smaller.
 Digital entries must be at least between 300 to 600 DPI and in jpeg format.